No Tears Left to Cry: Critical reception

 Stereogum ranked "No Tears Left to Cry" as the ninth best song of the 2010s, praising it as "glittering and triumphant, grand and unapologetic [...]
 The song exudes the magic of moving forward and marked a new era of Grande.
 She graduates from the glitzy trend-pop that dominated her earlier work, transforming her grief and recovery into a soaring dance ballad.
 It has all the elements of a first-rate Ariana Grande song — her iconic vocal range is stretched for all its worth, backed by a contagious shuffling beat — and adds a new strength to her resume: vulnerability."
 NME ranked it as the best song of 2018 in their year-end poll, and ranked it at number 28 on their "Best Songs of the Decade" list.
-Time Out ranked "No Tears Left to Cry" as the 25th best pop song of all-time.
+Time Out ranked "No Tears Left to Cry" as the 25th best pop song of all time.
+The Guardian and Rolling Stone both named it as Grande's second best song, behind "Into You".